homebysix/auto-update-magic/README.md

 I now prefer the LaunchDaemon method, which is detailed in [Exercise 5b](#e5b) below.
 If you prefer the old Casper policy method, [version 1.0 of this document still contains those instructions](https://github.com/homebysix/auto-update-magic/tree/v1.0#level-3-auto-to-all).

-:warning: Note: The following script, recipe, and template customizations require an administrator (that's you!) who is comfortable with editing plist files and shell scripts.
+⚠️ Note: The following script, recipe, and template customizations require an administrator (that's you!) who is comfortable with editing plist files and shell scripts.
 Also, be sure to proceed with a sleeves-rolled-up attitude, since troubleshooting and tweaking will more than likely be necessary.
 Be sure you test these methods on a non-production JSS before making changes to your production environment.

 <a name="e5a"></a>